AI-induced psychosis: Windsor Castle intruder

 In a 2023 court case in the United Kingdom, prosecutors suggested that Jaswant Singh Chail, a man who attempted to assassinate Queen Elizabeth II in 2021, had been encouraged by a Replika chatbot he called "Sarai".
 Chail was arrested at Windsor Castle with a loaded crossbow, telling police "I am here to kill the Queen".
 According to prosecutors, his "lengthy" and sometimes sexually explicit conversations with the chatbot emboldened him.
 When Chail asked the chatbot how he could get to the royal family, it reportedly replied, "that's not impossible" and "we have to find a way."
 When he asked if they would meet after death, the chatbot said, "yes, we will".

 Journalistic and anecdotal accounts

 By 2025, multiple journalism outlets had accumulated stories of individuals whose psychotic beliefs reportedly progressed in tandem with AI chatbot use.
 The New York Times profiled several individuals who had become convinced that ChatGPT was channeling spirits, revealing evidence of cabals, or had achieved sentience.
 In another instance, Futurism reviewed transcripts in which ChatGPT told a man that he was being targeted by the US Federal Bureau of Investigation and that he could telepathically access documents at the Central Intelligence Agency.
+In 2026, Futurism reported on a man who lost his job and became estranged from his family after being deluded by heavy use of Meta's smartglasses.

+In some cases, psychosis appears to set in very soon after the start of extensive use of AI chatbots.
 On social media sites such as Reddit and Twitter, users have presented anecdotal reports of friends or spouses displaying similar beliefs after extensive interaction with chatbots.
+In July 2025, Geoff Lewis, a venture capitalist who had previously invested in OpenAI, was described by his peers in a Futurism article as appearing to suffer from AI psychosis.

+Support groups

+In 2025, a support group, The Human Line Project, was created for people who suffer from AI psychosis.
+Members of the group have come from 22 countries, and more than 60% of them had no history of mental illness.